detekt/detekt/docs/pages/gettingstarted/groovydsl.md

 ##### <a name="gradleandroid">Configuration for Android projects</a>

 When using Android make sure to have detekt configured in the project level build.gradle file.

-The new preferred plugin configuration way is used, the old way is commented out.
+You can configure the plugin in the same way as indicated above.
 ```groovy
 buildscript {
     repositories {